WeeWee/alt-text-generator/README.md

 # Welcome to ALT Text!
-Alt text is a AI tool created to enchance your alt text, making it easier for you
+Alt text is a AI tool created to enchance your alt text, making it easier for you to add accessibility!
 - 🧑‍💻[Demo](alttext.adamkindberg.com)

 ## Development